raghavagps/thppred/README.md

 example.fasta	: Example file contain protein/peptide sequences in FASTA format.
 User may use this for test run.

 # Reference
+S.Jain, S.Gupta, and G. P. S.Raghava, “An Ensemble Method for Predicting and Designing of Druggable Proteins.”
+PROTEOMICS – Clinical Applications20, no. 3 (2026): e70046. https://doi.org/10.1002/prca.70046

 # Zenodo
 https://doi.org/10.5281/zenodo.20033531